equalitie/cpp-upnp/README.md

 This library is currently under development and the API will very likely change in a backward incompatible way.

+## Build examples and tests

+### Examples

+    mkdir build.examples
+    cd build.examples
+    cmake <PATH_TO_CPP_UPNP>/example
+    cmake --build .

+### Tests

+    mkdir build.tests
+    cd build.tests
+    cmake <PATH_TO_CPP_UPNP>/tests
+    cmake --build .

+For more info please have a look into .circleci/config.yml

+## Include in your project

+Please have a look into example/CMakeLists.txt

 ## Useful links/documents

 [RFC6970](https://tools.ietf.org/html/rfc6970)<br>